 Maryland Sublease Agreement

-A Maryland sublease agreement is a legal contract that allows a tenant (referred to as the “sublessor”) to rent out all or a portion of their rental property to another person (the “sublessee”) in exchange for regular payments.
-This agreement is separate from the original lease between the tenant and the landlord.
+A Maryland sublease agreement represents a legal contract that enables a tenant (referred to as the “sublessor”) to rent out all or part of their rental property to another person (the “sublessee”) in exchange for regular monthly payments.
+Furthermore, this sublease contract operates separately from the original lease between the tenant and the landlord.
+Additionally, the Maryland sublease arrangement creates new obligations while maintaining the sublessor’s responsibility under the master lease.

 Maryland Sublease Agreement